MarcinNiel/Buy_stadium_ticket/README.md

 # Memory Game

 This project contains a simple card game.
-The goal of the game is to try to remember location of different cards and find all pairs as soon as possible.
-After reversing the first card, the time starts.
+The object of the game is to try to remember the location of different cards and find all pairs as soon as possible.
+After reversing the first card, the time begins.
+When a player turns face up, two identical cards forming a pair remain uncovered.
+When a player discovers all cards, win the game.
+After the win, the user's name and time are saved in the list of records.
+If you do not give the name, by default this is the user
- When the player
-turn face up
-two identical cards forming a pair they stay face up.
-When a player discovers that he wins all pairs of cards, he wins.
-After winning the name and time of the user is saved in the list of records. if you do not provide a name, the user is the default

 ## Main screen
 ![game](screenshots/mainPage.PNG)